openSUSE/news-o-o/_posts/2010-12-23-opensuse-announces-fifth-development-milestone-with-kernel-interactivity-patch.markdown

-  * Kernel 2.6.37rc5-12 is the basis of M5, including the famous 200 line per tty task groups patch to improve desktop interactivity, and featuring the almost-complete removal of the so-called ˜Big Kernel Lock™, which should improve scalability.
+  * Kernel 2.6.37rc5-12 is the basis of M5, including the famous â€œ200 lineâ€ per tty task groups patch to improve desktop interactivity, and featuring the almost-complete removal of the so-called â€˜Big Kernel Lockâ€™, which should improve scalability.
 This kernel supports new drivers, including Broadcom wireless and updated open-source graphics drivers, and a host of the usual other improvements.

   * Libzypp 8.10.2 adds improved support and fixes for metalinks, the multiple download URL specification.